rstlix0x0/rstdev/config/README.md

 The main purpose of this library to help engineers to maintain their configuration data.
-To give flexibility to engineers, it will provide a public trait (interface) [`SourceParser`] so they should be able to create their own source adapter based on their needs
+To give flexibility to engineers, it will provide a public trait (interface) [`types::SourceParser`] so they should be able to create their own source adapter based on their needs

 This library also provide an implementation of [`Format`] that will be able to parse given configuration.
 Current supported format types: